Arkansas Workforce Challenge

 House Joint Resolution 1006 of the 2023 Arkansas Legislative Session, a constitutional amendment to allow lottery proceeds to fund or provide scholarships and grants to Arkansas citizens enrolled in vocational-technical schools and technical institutes, was a pivotal step to expand access to state workforce education and training.
 Act 341 of the 2025 Arkansas Legislative Session, the Arkansas ACCESS Act, amended existing code related to the Arkansas Workforce Challenge Scholarship Program.
 Some notable changes to the Workforce Challenge Scholarship in ACCESS included,

-- Expanding the definition of “approved institution of higher education” to include public or private vocational-technical schools that are:
+- Expanding the definition of “approved institution of higher education” to include public or private vocational-technical schools with primary headquarters located in Arkansas that are:

 - Included on the Workforce Innovation and Opportunity Act eligible training provider list,